 Like plain water, store-bought distilled water lasts pretty much indefinitely when stored properly.

 When it comes to distilled or purified water meant for home appliances, it can easily last a few years when unopened, and another year or two after opening if you take good care of it.
-So there’s no point of stressing out that the water for your steam iron will somehow “spoil” and damage the appliance.
+There’s no point in getting stressed that the water for your steam iron will somehow “spoil” and damage the appliance.

 If you’re distilling water at home, its quality is best for probably a week or so.
 After that time, it might start to smell somewhat stale.
 Of course, it’s still safe to drink and all, but you might want to discard it and go with a fresh batch.